alexkayuda/Binary-Search-Tree/README.md

 - Average  sentence  length
 - An index (alphabetical  listing) of all the unique words

-#### Approprialte Style Warnings will only be displayed if:
+#### Style Warnings:

-- ... a word was used too often. (lists each unique word of more than three letters if its usage is more than 5% of the total number of words of more than three letters).
+- if any word was used too often. (lists each unique word of more than three letters if its usage is more than 5% of the total number of words of more than three letters).
-- ... the average sentence length is greater than 10.
+- if average sentence length is greater than 10.
-- ... the average word length is greater than 5.
+- if average word length is greater than 5.

 -------
 ## Example